longa2/longa2.github.io/essays/i-need-help.md

 When someone asks a question, they are seeking a solution.
 Ususally, it is so.
 But sometimes, people ask not to seek a solution to a problem, but rather in redundancy.
 Take for example this user:

-In the example below, childOfNumbers is correctly inferred to be Child<number>.
+"In the example below, childOfNumbers is correctly inferred to be Child<number>.
 However, my issue is childOfStrings is inferred to be Base<string>.
-Is it possible to have a parent return the subclasses type such that childOfStrings is inferred to being Child<string>?
+Is it possible to have a parent return the subclasses type such that childOfStrings is inferred to being Child<string>?"

 Code
 ```